 Canadian employers would be able to bring in workers through an Express Entry system with a long term goal of remaining in Canada.

-This will come into effect on Jan 1 2015, prospective immigrants apply to express their interest in coming to Canada.
+This came into effect on January 1st, 2015.
+Prospective immigrants apply to express their interest in coming to Canada.
 When they do so they will answer questions about their professional skills, education, languages spoken, etc.

 Step 1: Potential candidates fill out an online Express Entry form